Table of Contents

-Abdominal computed tomography scan is indicated to exclude adrenal gland tumors and/or hyperplasia.
-Magnetic resonance imaging is helpful in excluding possible pituitary microadenoma, and a bone density scan can be helpful in patients with primary ovarian failure.
+Abdominal CT is indicated to exclude adrenal gland tumors and/or hyperplasia.
+MRI is helpful for excluding possible pituitary microadenoma, and a bone density scan can be helpful in patients with primary ovarian failure.

 Treatment of Anovulatory Cycles

-Treatment for anovulation should be classified into etiology-specific and emergency management.
+Treatment of anovulation should be classified into etiology-specific and emergency management.

 Patients with anovulation might develop acute bleeding due to dysfunctional uterine bleeding.
-Oral estrogen or in more severe cases IV estrogen is indicated, which is known to work in most patients.
+Oral estrogen or, in more severe cases, IV estrogen is indicated, which is known to be effective in most patients.
 Patients who do not respond to this regimen might benefit from dilatation and curettage.
 Endometrial hyperplasia is usually evident and a biopsy study can be performed at this stage.
 Patients with anovulation can also present with amenorrhea.
 Pregnancy should be excluded; otherwise more specific treatments are needed.

 Patients with hypoestrogenic states due to ovarian failure might benefit from cyclic estrogen and progesterone supplementation.
-Patients with a low GnRH could have a brain tumor compressing the hypothalamus and removal of that lesion can restore GnRH normal pulsatile release.
+Patients with a low GnRH could have a brain tumor compressing the hypothalamus, and the removal of that lesion can restore normal GnRH pulsatile release.

-Patients with depression, anxiety or anorexia nervosa usually have a low GnRH level as well.
-Psychotherapy along with possible pharmacotherapy is usually indicated and is sufficient to restore ovulation.
+Patients with depression, anxiety, or anorexia nervosa usually have a low GnRH level as well.
+Psychotherapy along with possible pharmacotherapy is usually indicated and is sufficient for restoring ovulation.

-In polycystic ovary syndrome, treatment involves correction of the hyperandrogenic state, and fertility treatments.
+In polycystic ovary syndrome, treatment involves the correction of the hyperandrogenic state and fertility treatments.
 The hyperandrogenic state can be corrected by the administration of metformin due to the close relationship between hyperandrogenism and hyperinsulinemia.

 Weight loss can also help with hyperandrogenism.
-GnRH analogs can be used to induce ovulation when fertility is an issue, but it should be noted that metformin can achieve ovulation in a number of women without needing clomiphene citrate.
+GnRH analogs can be used to induce ovulation when fertility is an issue, but it should be noted that metformin can achieve ovulation in a number of women without the need for clomiphene citrate.

 In selected patients, in vitro fertilization might be needed to achieve a viable pregnancy.
 If all of these fail, patients might benefit from ovarian cyst drilling.

-Women with hyperthyroidism or hypothyroidism can achieve ovulation by correcting the thyroid dysfunction.
-Similarly, patients with hyperprolactinemia can benefit from medical treatment or by surgical removal of the responsible microadenoma.
+Women with hyperthyroidism or hypothyroidism can achieve ovulation by correcting thyroid dysfunction.
+Similarly, patients with hyperprolactinemia can benefit from medical treatment or from surgical removal of the responsible microadenoma.